 Ginger contains gingerol, a unique compound that has potent antioxidant properties.
 Many forms of traditional medicine prescribe the use of ginger for infectious illnesses, and this root also has impressive digestive benefits.

 While ginger has a potent taste, it pairs well with many dishes when used in small quantities.
-You can also consume ginger in candy and other sweets—anything goes as long as you get an adequate amount of gingerol and don’t compromise your health with processed foods.
+You can also consume ginger in candy and other sweets—anything goes if you get an adequate amount of gingerol and don’t compromise your health with processed foods.

 As an important component of Ayurvedic and Chinese medicine, it’s clear that there’s still more to learn about the medical benefits of ginger.
 It’s a great natural flavoring agent, so eating ginger is both delicious and beneficial.